OakLabsInc/oak-tools/README.md

 ## Contributing

 Contributions welcome; Please submit all pull requests against the master branch.
-If your pull request contains JavaScript patches or features, you should include relevant unit tests.
+If your pull request contains patches or features, you should include relevant unit tests.
 Thanks!

 ## Authors